EtheaDev/StyledComponents/README.md

 Related links: [embarcadero.com](https://www.embarcadero.com) - [learndelphi.org](https://learndelphi.org)

 ### RELEASE NOTES
+3 Mar 2024: version 3.3.0
+- New version with three new components and many improvements:
+- Added a more stable version of the Animated Styled Button Component (Using Skia4Delphi)
+- Added a Demo for Animated Styled Button Component
+- Added Packages for Animated Styled Button Component
+- Added new TStyledSpeedButton and TStyledBitBtn, with Drawing using Spacing, Margin and Layout
+- More properties for TStyledButton, for 100% backward compatibili with TButton:
+- 1) Added CommandLinkHint and "bsCommandLink" mode for Style property
+- 2) Added ElevationRequired Flag to automatically show "administrator-shield" icon
+- 3) Added StylusHotImageIndex and StylusHotImageName properties
+- 4) Added Down and GroupIndex and AllowAllUp to TStyledSpeedButton
+- Added "Transparent" mode for TStyledGraphicButton and TStyledSpeedButton
+- Added CaptionAlignment (LeftJustify, RightJustify and Center) to control Caption position
+- Added Interposer Unit (Vcl.StyledComponentsHooks.pas) to easily replace standard VCL Buttons
+- Added a section in the Wiki to explain how to replace standard VCL Buttons
+- Fixed and optimized DoubleBuffered mode to avoid flickering
+- Fixed Parent-Background painting
+- Fixed minor bugs

 18 Feb 2024: version 3.2.1
 - Fixed rendering icons on StyledDbNavigator
 - Fixed rendering Glyph for ImageIndex <> -1